 2. They Have To Help Their Parents Farm – True, doing chores, helping with milking, etc. are normal parts of an Amish farm child’s life.
 Even for non-farmers, cleaning up the horse stalls, feeding the animals, etc. are normal and expected tasks for children.
 Amish grow up in a much more rural environment, around animals, so their childhood tasks reflect that.
 Doesn’t seem too strange to me.
 Again, not so much a rule, but a common way of life for agricultural families throughout history.

 1. Amish Kids Are Not Allowed To Contact Anyone Outside Of The Community – This one feels a little weird.
 On the one hand, it might be odd if a young Amish child was independently hanging out with non-Amish people all the time, and without their parents’ knowledge.

-You can read the author’s list and explanations of each point in full here.
+You can read the author’s list and explanations of each Amish rule in full here (unfortunately, the original article has been removed).
 The information in her list is not all off-base and a lot of it is more or less true…though as I’ve covered above, there are some things that are exaggerations, incomplete, or just untrue.

-I think the larger point is the idea that many of these things are odd, or again to use the writer’s title, “insane”, suggests how much Amish culture and the dominant culture have diverged over the past several generations.
-While it’s true that some of these things are specific to the Amish, many of them just used to be considered common sense or the norm as far as raising children (manners at a young age, chores, modest clothing).
+I think the larger point is the idea that many of these Amish rules are odd, or again to use the writer’s title, “insane”, suggests how much Amish culture and the dominant culture have diverged over the past several generations.
+While it’s true that some of these rules and cultural aspects are specific to the Amish…many of them just used to be considered common sense or “the norm” as far as raising children (manners at a young age, chores, modest clothing).

-It probably wouldn’t hurt today’s non-Amish children if more parents considered these things less “insane”, and largely a good way to raise a child to be a productive and healthy member of a community.
+It probably wouldn’t hurt today’s non-Amish children if more parents considered these “Amish rules” less “insane”, and largely a good way to raise a child to be a productive and healthy member of a community.